War

 Russian forces attacked three foreign-flagged civilian cargo ships in the Black Sea overnight on June 22, with one strike killing an Egyptian crew member and setting the ship on fire, Ukraine's Navy reported.

 The Turkish-owned, Panamanian-flagged bulk carrier Victress was the worst hit, with Russian drones sparking a large fire on the bridge and killing a 58-year-old Egyptian cook on board, according to Ukraine's Deputy Prime Minister Oleksii Kuleba.
+Turkey's Foreign Ministry said two Turkish citizens serving as crew members were also injured in the attack.

-The other eight crew members, Turkish and Indian citizens, were evacuated in a Ukrainian rescue operation, the navy said.
+The other crew members, Turkish and Indian citizens, were evacuated in a Ukrainian rescue operation, the navy said.

 Two other ships flying the flags of Belize and Palau respectively also came under fire but were able to continue their journeys after suffering minor damage.